sugitak/fsod/README.md

 # FSOD - File System of D state

-Simple file system to create uninterruptive sleep process (D state in Linux, U state in MacOS).
+Simple file system to create uninterruptive sleep process (`D` state in Linux, `U` state in MacOS).
-This file system is created for the purpose of debugging and situation reproduction .
+This file system is created for the purpose of debugging and reproduction.

+This software uses github.com/fusepy/fusepy, is created based on `memory.py` in fusepy example.

+The code is under ISC license.

 ## How to use